hongzhonglu/vivarium/doc/getting_started.rst

        purple.
 Each row is for one of carbon dioxide, oxygen, glucose, and lactose.
 Each column is for a time during the experiment from 0 to 2.5 hours.
 Each of the three cells is depicted in each plot as a rectangle.
-We see local depletions of oxygen, glucose, and lactose around each cell and local increses in carbon dioide around each cell, over time.
+We see local depletion of oxygen, glucose, and lactose around each cell and local increases in carbon dioxide around each cell, over time.

 Notice that the cells are consuming glucose and lactose as we expected!
 Now take a look at ``c1/compartment.png``.
 Here is part of the plot you